lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_r.md

 The [parallel](https://www.rdocumentation.org/packages/parallel/versions/3.6.2) library
 will be used below.

-**Note:** Please do not install or update R packages related to parallelism as it could lead to conflicts with other pre-installed packages.
+**Warning:** Please do not install or update R packages related to parallelism as it could lead to conflicts with other pre-installed packages.

 ### Basic Lapply-Based Parallelism